 To specify the backup scope:

-- Make sure that the Select Directories option is selected and press Enter.
+- At the Files step of the wizard, make sure that the Add directories option is selected and press Enter.

 - In the Choose directories window, select one or several directories that you want to include in the file-level backup.